TACC-Cloud/tapis-cli/TESTING.md

 > 12. ~~Search on dates is broken~~
 > 12. ~~Search on booleans can be broken (try `--boolean eq true`)~~
 > 13. ~~Access tokens passed via `-z` or `--token` are not honored~~
+> 14. Some `pems drop` commands do not actually drop all granted permissions
+> 15. Commands built with AgavePy don't report complete error messages

 ## Installation